kas-lab/suave/README.md

 ## Citation

-If you find this repository useful, please consider citing:
+If you find this repository useful, please consider citing the [SUAVE paper](https://ieeexplore.ieee.org/abstract/document/10173938/):

 ```
 @INPROCEEDINGS{10173938,